Ski vs. Snowboard: Which Is Best for You?

 Snowboarding typically takes longer to master the basics, while skiing has a faster learning curve.

-It depends on your preference.
+It depends on your preferences.
 Skiing is ideal for exploring long runs, while snowboarding is perfect for those who enjoy freestyle riding.